DataDog/documentation/content/en/tracing/connect_logs_and_traces/php.md

 ## Automatic Trace ID injection

-Given the many different ways to implement logging in PHP with some completely circumventing PHP's built-in error-logging API, the Datadog PHP tracing library cannot reliably inject trace and span ID's into logs automatically.
+Given the many different ways to implement logging in PHP<span class="x x-first x-last">,</span> with some completely circumventing PHP's built-in error-logging API, the Datadog PHP tracing library cannot reliably inject trace and span <span class="x x-first x-last">IDs</span> into logs automatically.
 See the section below to learn how to connect your PHP Logs and traces manually.

 ## Manual Trace ID injection

 To connect your logs and traces together, your logs must contain the `dd.trace_id` and `dd.span_id` attributes that respectively contain your trace ID and your span ID.

-If you are not using a [Datadog Log Integration][1] to parse your logs, a custom log parsing rules need to ensure that `dd.trace_id` and `dd.span_id` are being parsed as strings and remapped thanks to the [Trace Remapper][2].
+If you are not using a [Datadog Log Integration][1] to parse your logs, custom log parsing rules need to ensure that `dd.trace_id` and `dd.span_id` are being parsed as strings and remapped thanks to the [Trace Remapper][2].
 More information can be found in the [Why can't I see my correlated logs in the Trace ID panel?][3]
 FAQ.

 For instance, you would append those two attributes to your logs with: